kuanrongchan/STAGES/README.md

 # Getting started
 ## File Upload
-Users may choose to either use a demo dataset (given in fold-changes and pvalues), or one of 3 file options:
+Users may choose to either use a demo dataset (given in ratios and p-values), or one of 3 file options:

 1. RNASeq raw counts